-Nowadays, digital textile printing is the fastest growing segment in the textile industry.
+Nowadays, digital textile printing is the fastest-growing segment in the textile industry.
 Why do increasingly more textile printers make the transition from conventional to digital printing?
 And what are the main investment reasons for digital textile printing?
-Instead of being driven by cost advantages, the main investment reasons can be find in indirect parameters underlining the advantages of digital textile printing.
-In this article, I discuss these important parameters and how they can benefit your company.

 1. Speed to market